vedph/gve-doc/docs/ux/usr-operation.md

 ## Diplomatic

 The diplomatic tab refers to the visuals connected to the operation.
 For instance, a stroke on a letter might be the visual representation corresponding to a delete operation.

 Operation visuals can be defined by any geometrical shape and/or text on top of the carrier surface.

-Technically, they are represented by a single SVG `g` (=group) element, which can include any number and type of SVG descendant elements.
+Technically, they are represented by a single [SVG](https://developer.mozilla.org/en-US/docs/Web/SVG) `g` (=group) element, which can include any number and type of SVG descendant elements.
 So here you can enter any valid SVG code, provided that it has a single `g` element as its unique root element.

 ![diplomatic tab](img/operation-editor03.png)

 You can add an `id` attribute to any of these SVG elements, if you want to target them for animations or for linking features to them.

-Also, by convention you can add a `_t` suffix to any `id` whenever you want to add entry animations targeting its visual.
+Also, by convention you can add a `_t` suffix to any `id` whenever you want to add animations targeting the visual.
+When you add this suffix, the corresponding visual opacity is programmatically set to 0 (=transparent) when the software builds the SVG code for the snapshot viewer.
+This is because the visual is meant to be made visible by some animation, which implies the requirement to start as transparent.

+>Using this approach avoids the risk of an unwanted effect due to timing issues in animating objects: should you start with a visible visual, and then make it invisible to animate its entrance, this might produce a so-called [FOUC effect](https://en.wikipedia.org/wiki/Flash_of_unstyled_content), where the object appears for an instant before being made invisible.
+So, whenever you want to animate the entrance of a visual, just ensure you append the "transparent" `_t` suffix to it and in your animation assume that it will start with its `opacity`=0.

 A toolbar at the top of the SVG code editor contains these commands: